ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/ios/ios_step_0.md

 ### iOS Client

-In this tutorial we'll be enhancing a simple iOS application.
-We'll explain how to connect to the Ankor Todo Sample and bind your UI components to the todo model.
+In this tutorial you will learn how to enhance an existing iOS client and connect to the Ankor Todo Sample.
 While Ankor is generally independent of the transport layer, in this tutorial we'll be using WebSockets.

 Checkout [iOS Apps tutorial][1] for detailed information this app.